Fathma/Fathma/README.md

 ### Hi there 👋

 I am a Software Engineer.
-Currently working at TulipTech.
+Currently working at Binate Solutions Ltd.

 I have been working on Express.js(Node.js), Next.js(React.js), Redux, Mongodb(NoSQL) and MySql(SQL).